 Two new routes completed by an all-female team in the Remote Pamirs.
 “Steel Angel”: women’s climbing award

 Steel Angel award winner (2022).

-New rout of the North Face of Argo Peak (4750m) completed by an all-female team:
+First ascent of the North Face of Argo Peak (4750m) completed by an all-female team:

+Two new routes completed by an all-female team in the Remote Pamirs.
+“Steel Angel”: women’s climbing award